Andrei0872/andreigatej.dev/src/markdown-pages/blog/ng-router-interesting-facts.md

 # Angular Router: Revealing some interesting facts and features

 It is undeniable that the `angular/router` package is full of useful features.
-In this package, instead of focusing on an a single and precise topic, we're going to look at some interesting facts and features of this package that you might not be aware of.
-These can range from sorts of comparisons(e.g `relative` vs `absolute` redirects) to nonobvious details(e.g `ActivatedRoute`'s properties; how the URL is set in the browser).
+In this article, instead of focusing on an a single and precise topic, we're going to look at some interesting facts and features of this package that you might not be aware of.
+These can range from sorts of comparisons(e.g `relative` vs `absolute` redirects) to nonobvious details(e.g `ActivatedRoute`'s properties; how the URL is set in the browser etc).

 ## Relative vs Absolute Redirects